-And while some of huge websites may do a fairly decent job of redirecting old pages, inevitably they are going to have a ton of 404 pages.
+And while some of huge websites may do a fairly decent job of redirecting old pages, they are inevitably going to have a ton of 404 pages.
 And since these sites are huge and well-known, they are nearly guaranteed to have tons of links pointing to them.
-Here’s my steps.
+Here are my steps.

 2. Head over to a backlink checker like Ahrefs and drop in the URL.